 Implemented in collaboration with UNESCO-Cairo and the Institute National du Patrimoine in Tunisia, this follow-up activity to the ICCROM-Sharjah course on "Building National Capacities for Libyan Professionals in First Aid and Risk", explored the latest rapid documentation techniques, as well as in situ preventive and conservation measures for movable immovable cultural heritage.
 Study visits and disaster simulation exercises at selected archaeological sites complemented the work carried out in the classroom.
+Focusing on disaster and risk preparedness and management, these exercises had participants learn how to manage risks and museum security issues, while learning how collaborate with other sectors and raise the awareness of the general public.
+Although the course was designed for professionals from the Libyan Department of Antiquities, Historic Cities Authority, NGOs and Civil Defence, two professionals from Yemen were also invited to participate in response to the increased threats to cultural heritage in their country.

-Focusing on disaster and risk preparedness and management, these exercises had participants learn how to manage a practical exercise executed as part of the Training of Trainers on Preventive Conservation and Risk Preparedness for Movable and Immovable Cultural Heritage course held in Tunis, Tunisia.
+Participants during a practical exercise executed as part of the Training of Trainers on Preventive Conservation and Risk Preparedness for Movable and Immovable Cultural Heritage course held in Tunis, Tunisia.